jersou/clite-parser/README.md

 [![JSR Score](https://jsr.io/badges/@jersou/clite/score)](https://jsr.io/@jersou/clite)
 [![Built with the Deno Standard Library](https://img.shields.io/badge/Built_with_std-blue?logo=deno)](https://jsr.io/@std)

-**CliteParser generates CLI from classes** (or objects) : each method generates a "command", each field generates an "option".
+**CliteParser generates CLI from classes** (or objects) : each field generates an "option", each method generates a "command" (positional arguments).

 Just write your tool as a class, and call Clite with it...
 Clite will deserialize the command line in your class and launch the right methods or